umijs/qiankun/docs/faq/README.md

 }
 ```

-### After the micro-app is packaged, the font files and images in the css load 404
+### After the micro-app is bundled, the font files and images in the css load 404

 The reason is that `qiankun` changed the external link style to the inline style, but the loading path of the font file and background image is a relative path.